Art-ek/HTTP-codes-URL-and-redirects/README.md

 Script has been optimised and now it will take few minutes not hours, depends how long is your list.
 What is this script for anyway?
 Well you can use it to check if a specific domain exists, check for a **web server presence** , diagnostics, **weird redirect behavior** ,**OSINT** , **and if a web server uses http ot https protocol** and more...
-Simply put If you manage multiple domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports or maybe migration testing? then this script will really speed up your searches.
+Simply put If you manage multiple domains/subdomains/servers and you would like to check if they host a web server on standard 80 and 443 ports, to check IP geo location or maybe want to do some testing after servers migration? then this script will really speed up your searches.

 ## ++ features ++
 - It will check both **http and https**, you just need to provide a domain name like bbc.co.uk, bing.com, example.com and each domain must be in a new line saved in a txt file.